orbitmines/archive/projects/2030+? Project - Gamification.md

 - Wait for [[Ready]] / while having the luna base in view, while loading the transporter pod.

+*Quick onboarding*
-- "Hi!
+- "Hi! ...
+Hello!
 My name is [[R]], I'll be doing your onboarding today as we approach our destination!"
 - [Optional] "Ether's Universe is large.
 What're you here for?"
 	- Everything.
 	- Tools only. *Skip most dialogue, cut scenes and lore.*